onefrankguy/frankmitchell.org/posts/local-pull-requests-in-git.md

     A---B------ master

 When you merge the branch back to master, an optimization takes place.
-Git notices no chnanges to master since the branch was created, so it collapses the history of the branch.
+Git notices no changes to master since the branch was created, so it collapses the history of the branch.
 This is called a fast forward merge.

     A---B---C---D master

-Fast foward merges create the illusion that all the work happened in the master branch.
-If you want to perserve the record that work happend in a branch, you can pass the "--no-ff" flag to the merge command.
+Fast forward merges create the illusion that all the work happened in the master branch.
+If you want to preserve the record that work happened in a branch, you can pass the "--no-ff" flag to the merge command.

           C---D